Today’s Sociology: Ideology and Partisan Advocacy

 6. Those who are not with us are against us and must be punished

 Underlying woke sociology are the philosophies of critical theory, intersectionality and ultimately Marxism.
-In the Buckingham statement Kaufmann also correctly describes wokeism as 'a contingent historical episode’ that needs to be studied just as scholars have sought to explain the rise of nationalism and communism.
+In the Buckingham statement Kaufmann defines wokeism as 'a contingent historical episode’ that needs to be studied just as scholars have sought to explain the rise of nationalism and communism.
+From an historical perspective ere is a ‘Woke Era’, just as there was a Progressive Era and Civil Rights Era.

-Intersectionality sees forms of oppression as linked, reinforcing and multiplying into a forest of trauma.
+Intersectionality is a central pillar of wokeism.
+It sees forms of oppression as linked, reinforcing and multiplying into a forest of trauma.
 Complicated issues are reduced to articles of faith.
-Although not all sociologists are in the critical social justice camp, the majority have acquiesced to their discipline as an activist field with a grievance-based social justice mission.
+Although not all sociologists are in the critical social justice camp, the majority actively support or have passively acquiesced to their discipline as an activist field with a grievance-based social justice mission.

 Universities Should be Neutral and Pluralistic